RADIOACTIVITY.EU.COM

 Emmanuel JULLIEN

 He worked for twenty years as a science journalist before joining the CNRS.
-Since 2020, he has overseen the editorial and technical modernization of the website.
+Since 2020, he has overseen the editorial and technical modernization of the site.

 María Belén Lovino